decentralizedintelligencenetwork/.github/profile/README.md

 ## Get Involved:

-Whether you're passionate about the future of decentralized technologies or focused on advancing AI, there's a place for you at Doctelligence.
+Whether you're passionate about the future of decentralized technologies or advancing AI, there's a place for you at Doctelligence.
 Our mission drives innovation and accessibility across industries, fueled by a commitment to openness, experimentation, and collaboration.

 - **Contribute:** Join us in building the future of decentralized intelligence.
 Check our [contribution guidelines](https://github.com/Doctelligence/DIN-Protocol-Proposals-DPP).
 - **Engage:** Discover how you can be part of this transformative journey on our [website](https://doctelligence.github.io).